aeonSolutions/AeonLabs-LDAD-NANO-HX-Smart-DAQ/README.md

 Download the Gerber files in the release section of this repository

 ## Join the WhatsApp Group
-If you like this kind of projects and want to stay updated with the lastest research ideias and prototypes during the day and week, join the WhatsApp Group
+If you like this kind of projects and want to stay updated with the latest research ideas and prototypes during the day and week, join the WhatsApp Group
 [LDAD Lab & Prototyping](https://chat.whatsapp.com/FkNC7u83kuy2QRA5sqjBVg)

 ## Fully assembled PCB